Michael-Manning/GlDrawer/docs/quickstart.rst

 .. _here.: https://github.com/Michael-Manning/GLDrawer

 | **Step 2**
-| Extract the files, locate the latest release of GLDrawer, then copy GLDrawer.DLL file.
+| Extract the files, locate the latest release of GLDrawer, then copy the GLDrawer.DLL file.
 | Place the .DLL file somewhere easy to find or in your project directory.

 | **Step 3**